ShianLiChen/LT-Fitness-Application/README.md

    lunafit_model_puller exited with code 0
    \`\`\`

-   * *This takes 2-10 minutes depending on your internet speed.*
+   * *This takes 2-10 minutes, depending on your internet speed.*
    * *If you try to use the "Generate Workout" or "AI Chef" buttons before this line appears, the app will use a "Fallback Simulation" (mock data).*

 4. **Access the App:**